Sabishka10101/UA_Academic_Events/README.md

-UA_Academic_Events This project is dedicated to the analysis of academic event metadata.
+UA_Academic_Events - project is dedicated to the analysis of academic event metadata.
 It involves loading, processing, and statistical analysis of data sourced from various inputs.

 Getting Started
 To work with this project, you need to have R and RStudio installed.
 Data and scripts are accessible via GitHub.